rezual/nge_2_re/CONTRIBUTING.md

 ### 1. Setting up a PSP emulator with the official Sony font
 If you don't do this, then fonts within the emulator will be glitched/scrambled.

-1. Install the PSP emulator "PPSSPP " from: https://www.ppsspp.org
+1. Install the PSP emulator "PPSSPP" from: https://www.ppsspp.org
 2. Run PPSSPP, then go to File -> Open Memory Stick.
 3. A file explorer window should open, with a single directory called "PSP," enter it.
 4. Create a directory within the "PSP" folder called flash0